 In the UK, the Information Commissioner’s Office (ICO) has written a very comprehensive guide about data protection in the UK.
 The ICO is the independent authority which has the responsibility of investigating privacy complaints, educating stakeholders, as well as maintaining privacy guidelines.
 The website presents the information in a way that is relevant for both the public as well as for businesses and organisations.

-As of May 2018, new legislation will be introduced across the European Union in the form of the General Data Protection Regulation (GDPR).
+As of May 2018, new legislation was introduced across the European Union in the form of the EU General Data Protection Regulation (GDPR).
 The aim of this piece of legislation is to collectively strengthen data security for individuals and allow for greater unity in this area.
 Furthermore, it addresses the issue of personal data being exported outside the EU.
 This makes it easier for businesses conducting across multiple EU countries.
 According to the summary of the act, it also aims to make it easier for non-European countries to comply with the legislation of the EU.

 Under the Privacy and Electronic Communications Regulations (PECR), individuals need to be informed when information (e.g. a cookie) is to be stored on their device as well as giving them an opportunity to reject this from happening.